Forest Bathing (Shinrin-Yoku)

 ANFT Certified Forest Therapy Guide

 I believe that long, slow walks can change lives.
-As a certified forest therapy guide, I facilitate these types of walks for women, drawing on a combination of forest therapy techniques, insights from my own lived experience, and tools from my Playing Big facilitator's training.
-On a guided shinrin-yoku (forest bathing) walk with me, you’re invited to slow down, and instead of achieving anything in particular…just be.
+As a certified forest therapy guide, I facilitate such walks.
+On a guided walk with me, you’re invited to slow down, and instead of achieving anything in particular … just be.

 My love affair with long walks began as a child, when my father would often take me out on day hikes.
 Some of the long walks I have completed since then include the Amatola Trail, the Tankwa Camino, and figuring out that I really wanted to be a forest therapy guide when I grew up.

-I hope that you and I will take a walk together soon.
+I hope that you and I will walk together soon!

 "It's absolutely worthwhile.
 You connect with God, nature and wonderful people.
 You appreciate life and nature and want others to enjoy it.
 It makes you realize you want to protect this wonderful nature."